ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 ## NSCDS/EPCCfs

 NSCDS/EPCCfs will be available on ARCHER2 from 9 Sep 2026 and provides
-limited capacity for projects to store data beyond the lifetime of ARCHER2 on a storage platform that will be available on other facilities hosted by [EPCC, UK National Supercomputing Centre](https://www.epcc.ed.ac.uk), for example the [Cirrus National Compute Resource (NCR)](https://www.cirrus.ac.uk).
+limited capacity for projects that have national HPC resources allocated beyond the end of ARCHER2 to store data beyond the lifetime of ARCHER2 on a storage platform that will be available on other facilities hosted by [EPCC, UK National Supercomputing Centre](https://www.epcc.ed.ac.uk), for example the [Cirrus National Compute Resource (NCR)](https://www.cirrus.ac.uk).
 Access will also